its-rigs/Trolly/README.md

 # Trolly

-A wrapper around the Trello API.
-Provides a group of classes to represent Trello Objects.
+A Python wrapper around the Trello API.
+Provides a group of Python classes to represent Trello Objects.
 None of the classes cache values as they are designed to be inherited and extended to suit the needs of each user.
 Each class includes a basic set of methods based on general use cases.
 This library was based on work done by [sarumont](https://github.com/sarumont/py-trello).
 Very little was kept from this code, but still props on the initial work.